 Success in college really isn’t always about how smart you are.
 If you managed to get into that college, then chances are you are capable of taking any major and learning anything that those really smart kids can.
-It just may just take you more time.
-Maybe a lot more.
+It may just take you more time.

 But I also knew that college wasn’t only about time.
-Equally important was understanding what I needed to get done within and doing it as efficiently and effectively as I could.
+Equally important was understanding what I needed to get done within the time I had and doing it as efficiently and effectively as I could.
 That is, eliminating distractions and using good study habits that got me the best results in whatever time I had.

 When I got to college I started doing certain things to block out the distractions around me.
 I set up a very tight schedule and didn’t let anything or anyone interrupt it.

 I got myself well organized and had a set routine each day of the week.
 I knew exactly what I needed to do next and when and where I was going to do it.
 I knew how much time I had and I estimated how much I needed for each task.

 I started to develop very specific study methods that gave me the best results in whatever time I had.
 I read my textbooks in certain ways that I knew would help me review them later.
 I did the same with class notes.
 My focus was always doing things now in a way that helped me retain more and speed my review for exams later.